AlexxIT/go2rtc/internal/rtsp/README.md

 - Ignore audio - `#media=video` or ignore video - `#media=audio`
 - Ignore two-way audio API `#backchannel=0` - important for some glitchy cameras
 - Use WebSocket transport `#transport=ws...`
+- Use GET_PARAMETER keepalive `#keepalive=get_parameter` - for servers that answer OPTIONS but don't refresh the session on it

 ### RTSP over WebSocket